 The Proctor, University Health and Counselling Services staff, the relevant Residential Manager or the Director - Student Equity would ideally be responsible for developing a campus personal safety plan with students.
-University Security, Campus Life or other individuals or departments may also need to be involved if the circumstances require.
+Safety on Campus, Campus Life or other individuals or departments may also need to be involved if the circumstances require.